erin murtha as an artist

 Installation

-Color Study was commentary on the Pantone colors of the year and a subtle hint to gender roles.
+Color Study was created by sean hartka and erin murtha as a commentary on the Pantone colors of 2017 year and a subtle play on expected gender norms.
 This was an immersive installation complete with pink treats and blue treats for our guests.
 As a fun bonus I conducted a short musical social experiment to keep myself engaged.
-I do not have data on this.
+I do not have anything beyond my anecdotal data on this.

-Lucid Dreaming was a surprising and small dreamscape of a cat with big goals and even bigger adventures.
-When we went out to check out the space, we fell in love with this super boring room that had the most amazing cut out with a light inside and a little string to pull.
-Sean and I worked out one of our favorite concepts to date.
+Lucid Dreaming by sean hartka and erin murtha was a surprising and small dreamscape of a cat with big goals and even bigger adventures.
+They fell in love with a boring room that had a little cut out with a light inside with a little string to pull.
+They transformed the cutout into a dreamscape for a felted cat.

-Again we fell in love with a small space and this time it was a closet.
-Chatroomwas a 100% independent team vision between Sean and me.
-We came up with the idea in the exact same moment and we knew we had to do it.
-Chatroom was an interactive experience hidden in a closet where we engaged in small talk and found (dis)comfort in strangers for a structured 7 minutes of small and big talk.
-A play off of the chat rooms of ye olden days, social media, IRL conversations, and a nod to the 7 minutes in heaven game of youth.
-(Haha)
+Chatroom was a 100% independent team vision between Sean Hartka and erin murtha.
+Chatroom was an interactive experience hidden in a closet where gallery goers engaged in talk and found (dis)comfort in strangers for a structured 7 minutes of small and big talk with no crutch of technology.
+A play off of the chat rooms of ye olden days, social media, IRL conversations, and a nod to the "7 minutes in heaven" game of youth.

 Digital